Petitioning for GHIP or RUOP credit

 Pathway Requirements to Receive A Certificate of Completion

-Mission: The Hispanic community is one of the most under served minority groups in WWAMI region and across the U.S. The Hispanic Health Pathway (HHP) was developed to provide our medical students at the University of Washington with the necessary training and experiences to make them better practitioners in urban and rural Hispanic communities.
+Mission: The Hispanic community is one of the most under served minority groups in WWAMI region and across the U.S. The Latinx Health Pathway (LHP) was developed to provide our medical students at the University of Washington with the necessary training and experiences to make them better practitioners in urban and rural Hispanic communities.

-The goals of the Hispanic Health Pathway are to:
+The goals of the Latinx Health Pathway are to:

 - Prepare both Hispanic and non-Hispanic medical students how to provide cultural-responsive care to Hispanic communities;